 For registration and login, users should be provided with more than one way to sign up such as using email, contact number or social network (Facebook, Twitter, Google, and Instagram) and offering an option to reset the password.

 To create a user profile, users should be able to manually add personal information such as name, age, gender, location, bodily measurements, fitness goals, and profile picture.
 And configure the settings such as metrics (pounds or kilograms and feet or centimetre) according to their preference.

 It is important that the dashboard or central interface of the app is personalised based on the user profile.
 Essentially it should provide an overview of user data, other useful information, and links to all in-app features.

 If you check out how to build a fitness app you’ll know how important social media is.
 We consider it a must-have feature for every kind of fitness app.
 Because what is even the point of burning thousands of calories and not being able to show it off on social media?

-Integrating with social media can help with synchronizing user’s data from the social network account and search friends.
+Integrating with social media can help with synchronizing users’ data from the social network account and searching for friends.
 Through in-app features, users can share their daily progress and achievements on their social media feed as well.

 Compatibility with Third-Party Apps and Devices